Achllle/roboclaw-hardware-interface/README.md

 velocity, and effort joint interface making it usable for any project that uses Roboclaw drivers in any configuration.
 Since controllers depend on the specific configuration, they are left to the user to define or create.

+NOTE: under heavy development.
+Only velocity control is supported.

 ## installation & usage

+Connect the hardware interface to the ROS controller manager:

 ```c++
 main()